IPBES-Data/IPBES_TCA_Ch2_Vision/input/tca_corpus/search terms/actors.md

 "Environmental NGO" OR
 "Non-state actor" OR
 "The Nature Conservancy" OR
+"TNC" OR
 "Third-sector organisation" OR
 "World Wide Fund for Nature" OR
+"WWF" OR
-"environmental non-governmental organization" OR "independent sector" OR
+"Environmental non-governmental organization" OR "Independent sector" OR
-"oceana" OR
+"Oceana" OR
-"greenpeace"
+"Greenpeace"

 # Donor/foundations

 "Foundation" OR
-"donor" OR
+"Donor" OR
-"Philanthropic organizations" OR
+"Philanthropic organization" OR
-"benefactors" OR
+"Benefactor" OR
-"sponsors" OR
+"Sponsor" OR
-"grantmakers" OR
+"Grantmaker" OR
 "Charity" OR
-"charitable organization" OR
+"Charitable organization" OR
-"grant-making" OR
-"fundraisers" OR
+"Grant-making" OR
-"impact investors" OR
+"Fundraiser" OR
-"financial bakers" OR
+"Impact investor" OR
-"endowment managers" OR
+"Endowment manager" OR
-"social investors" OR
+"Social investor" OR
-"environmental defense fund"
+"Environmental defense fund"

-# Faith-based organizations

-"Faith-Based Organization" OR
-"Religious group" OR
-"Religious organization" OR
-"spiritual group" OR
-"spiritual organisation" OR
-"synagogue" OR
-"temple communities" OR
-"mosque communities" OR
-"Priest" OR
-"Church groups" OR
-"faith-based groups" OR
-"Religious institutions" OR
-"faith communities" OR
-"Parish organizations" OR
-"Temple associations" OR
-"Synagogue groups" OR
-"faith leaders" OR
-"devotees" OR
-"spiritual leaders"

 # Local/regional government

-"city councillor" OR
+"City councillor" OR
 "City Council" OR
-"county commission" OR
+"County commission" OR
-"county commissioners" OR
+"County commissioner" OR
-"county government" OR
+"County government" OR
-"department" OR
-"local administrator" OR
+"Local administrator" OR
-"local board" OR
+"Local board" OR
-"local government" OR
+"Local government" OR
-"local official" OR
+"Local official" OR
-"mayor" OR
+"Mayor" OR
-"municipal government" OR
+"Municipal government" OR
-"municipality" OR
-"prefectures" OR
-"province" OR
+"Municipality" OR
-"region" OR
+"Prefecture" OR
-"state" OR
+"Provincial government" OR
-"territory" OR
+"Regional government" OR
-"township trustees" OR
+"State government" OR
-"village committee"
+"Village committee"

 # National government

-"civil servant" OR
+"Civil servant" OR
-"departments" OR
-"government" OR
+"Government" OR
-"government officers" OR
+"Government officer" OR
-"internal security agencies" OR
+"Internal security agency" OR
-"judges" OR
-"judicial officers" OR
+"Judge" OR
-"magistrates" OR
+"Judicial officer" OR
-"military" OR
+"Magistrate" OR
-"minister" OR
+"Military" OR
-"ministers" OR
+"Minister" OR
-"ministry" OR
+"Ministry" OR
-"Members of Congress" OR
+"Member of Congress" OR
-"Members of Parliament" OR
+"Member of Parliament" OR
-"parliament" OR
+"Parliament" OR
-"political parties" OR
+"Political party" OR
-"police" OR
+"Police" OR
-"royalty" OR
+"Royalty" OR
-"state executive agency"
+"Congress"

 # Intergovernmental organizations

-"Biosafety Information Network and Advisory Services" OR "European Environmental Agency" OR
+"European Environmental Agency" OR
+"EEA" OR
+"Global Environment Facility" OR
+"GEF" OR
+"Intergovernmental Panel on Climate Change" OR
+"IPCC" OR
-"Intergovernmental Panel on Climate Change" OR "Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services" OR "United Nations Development Programme" OR
+"Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services" OR "IPBES" OR
+"Intergovernmental organization" OR
+"International Union for Conservation of Nature" OR "IUCN" OR
+"United Nations Development Programme" OR
+"UNDP" OR
 "World Conservation Monitoring Centre" OR
-"United Nations Framework Convention on Climate Change" OR "Global Environment Facility" OR
+"United Nations Framework Convention on Climate Change" OR "UNCCC" OR
-"Earth System Governance Project" OR
+"Earth System Governance Project"
-"International Union for Conservation of Nature" OR "environmental intergovernmental organization"

 # Financial sector